daveads/daveads.github.io.old/index.md

 >
 Quote by albert einstein<br>
-<cite>if you can't explain it in simply you don't understand it well enough...</cite>
+<cite>if you can't explain it simply, you don't understand it well enough...</cite>

 Activities:(currently) || probably<br>
 x.
 Coding<br>